Regulating the Nervous System: Simple, Everyday Strategies

 Embracing Imperfections in Motherhood

-Dr. Donald Winnicott, a renowned British pediatrician and psychoanalyst, introduced the concept of the “good enough mother” in the mid-20th century.
+Dr. Donald Winnicott was a renowned British pediatrician and psychoanalyst that introduced the concept of the “good enough mother.”
 His groundbreaking work suggests that infants do not need an idyllic, perfect mother.
 Rather, infants need a responsive enough, attuned enough, and present enough mother to foster their emotional development (Winnicott, 1953).

-Winnicott’s theory remains as relevant as ever, offering reassurance to mothers as they navigate the immense pressures of motherhood.
+Winnicott’s theory remains as relevant as ever, offering reassurance and coping mechanisms to mothers as they navigate the immense pressures of motherhood.

 What Is the “Good Enough Mother”?